As we close the doors to 2018, we prepare to celebrate a milestone

 advance the Trees For Tomorrow mission.
 This

-includes you - our supporters who understand the
+includes you - our supporters, alumni and those who understand the

-value of exposing kids to the outdoors, and teaching them how to use our natural
+value of exposing kids to the outdoors and teaching them how to use our natural

-Experiences at Trees For Tomorrow are accessible to children from all
+Experiences at Trees For Tomorrow are accessible to children from

-relevant whether they live in an urban setting or in a suburban or rural
+as relevant whether they live in an urban setting or in a suburban or rural

 environment.
 A healthy environment that includes clean water, trees and